Things to Pack In Your Dog Travel Bag and Tips For Traveling With Your Dog

 A back seat hammock is a must for car rides

-In order to keep your vehicle clean, dog hair from finding its way into every inch of your vehicle, or to just simply keep your leather/cloth seats scratch free, this useful hammock will be a perfect addition to your pet travel checklist.
+In order to keep your vehicle clean, dog hair from finding its way into every inch of your vehicle, or to just simply keep your leather/cloth seats scratch-free, this useful hammock will be a perfect addition to your pet travel checklist.
 Not to mention, Bentley loves lounging on it like a king!
-We found an easy to clean one at our local TJ Maxx but this hammock is similar.
 Swapping vehicles?
 No problem, the hammock folds up into a pouch and can be carried individually or placed inside your dog travel bag.

 Collapsible travel bowls or convertible containers will save you space

 Remember your pet needs to stay hydrated too!
-These collapsible bowls are a huge space saver and can be clipped on to a caribiner and/or leash for ease of access.
+Having collapsible bowls are a huge space saver and can be clipped on to a carabiner and/or leash for ease of access.

 Keep your pet safe by properly securing them while traveling in a vehicle

 We’ll be honest, we don’t use our safety restraint for every car trip nearby, but we do use it when traveling long distances in order to keep Ben safe in emergency situations.
-This Ezydog seatbelt restraint is the one we have been using but have also heard really great reviews about this brand of travel harness/restraint combination.
+The Ezydog seatbelt restraint is the one we have been using but have also heard really great reviews about the Ezydog seatbelt harness too.